cohere-coop/just-enough-unix-command-line/en-US/src/system-profiler-and-top.md

-# Command Line Tutorials – System Profiler & Top
+# System Profiler & Top

 This chapter we're going to cover a couple commands that you should find useful at some point.
 The first is the `system_profiler` command.
 Run without any arguments, the command simply spits out a (huge) list of your computer's current configuration.
 The information includes practically everything about your computer; it's like the "About This Mac" utility on steroids.
 Type: